kfjahnke/envutil/README.md

 --ctc 1, D will instead coincide with the angle between rays to the centers of the marginal pixels.
 So usually (--ctc 0), we have D = atan ( f * W / 2 ), but with --ctc 1, we have
 D = atan ( f * ( W - 1 ) / 2 ) This is hard to see, but some cubemaps seem to use this convention, and using them without --ctc will lead to subtle errors.
+Internally, envutil uses the first notion, and simply recalculates the field of view to be used internally to the slightly larger value which results form the edge-to-edge notion;
+You could do the same 'manually' and pass a slightly higer value for cbmfov - using --ctc is merely a convenience saving you the calculation.

+### A Side Note on lat/lon Images

-Internally, envutil uses the first notion, and simply recalculates the field of view to be used internally to the slightly larger value which results form the edge-to-edge notion.
-Note that --ctc does not affect the processing of lat/lon environment maps - I may add a separate option for that. lat/lon environment maps are always processed with edge-to-edge semantics, assuming the image is periodic in the horizontal - the first pixel follows again after the last.
+Note that --ctc does not affect the processing of lat/lon environment maps - I may add a separate option for that. lat/lon environment maps are always processed with edge-to-edge semantics, assuming the image is periodic in the horizontal - the first column follows again after the last.
+The other assumption about lat/lon images is that they also follow edge-to-edge semantics for the vertical: the image lines at the very top and bottom of the image represent a (very small) circle around the pole with half a pixel width radius, opposed to some lat/lon formats which use 'center-to-center' semantics and repeat a single value (namely that for the pole) for all pixels in the top, and another for the bottom row.
+From this it shoud be clear why envutil expects lat/lon images to have precisely 2:1 aspect ratio.
+Envutil honours the peculiarities of the spherical (a.k.a. equirectangular) projection and interpolations near the poles will 'look at' pixels which are nearby on the spherical surface, even if they are on opposite sides of the pole, so you can e.g. safely extract nadir caps.

 # Parameters for Single-Image Output